West Bank village, proudly self-reliant, now faces wartime hostility

 Gazing at the hilltop outpost and the settler road, Mayor Hammad is defiant.

 “This is our ancestors’ land and our land,” he says.
-“We will cling on to our land no matter what it takes.”
+“We will cling onto our land no matter what it takes.”